 It’s also because I love all kinds of paper and pens!
 So this is a good reason to try out some new and different notebooks.

-You decide what works for you and then you can get started.
+You get to decide what works for you and then you can get started.

 A couple of recommendations: